Turning Holiday Hell Into a Heavenly Christmas: 25 Days of Disaster

 Dec.
 3-11: Move into the illness portion of the holidays.
 All the Christmas Town miniatures are covered in snotty kleenex, the television room looks like war-torn Afghanistan, and my daughter could heat the entire west side of Smalltown with her forehead.
 Ho-frickin’-ho.

 Dec.
 12: Re-enter the land of the living by attempting to Christmas shop at the mall.
+You can find some great discounts and coupons for many of your favorite stores and brands over on sites like Raise which means that you’ll be able to make savings over the holiday season and stick within your budget.
 All the other moms step away from me like I’m the Ghost of Christmas Ponytail Sweatsuit.
 They are correct.

 Dec.
 13: Move into the CREATION portion of the holidays.
 This is the part where I decide that what I really want to give for Christmas is a part of myself – something that is so unique and personalized that it will move the receiver of my gift to say my name on their deathbed.
 “Yes, I know that I only have moments to live, but I still remember that fuzzy sparkle scarf that Willow made me in 2014.
 Changed my life.”
 Begin 23 different projects that I am 100% sure I can finish by Christmas.